Oh my God! You haven't checked out The Lazy Way To Buy And Sell Cars For Profit yet?

 3) The third bunch of used car buyers are looking in the several hundred, to three thousand…to maaaaybe as high as five thousand dollars.
 I really think this is the crowd to focus on guys.
 These people have the money to easily cash you out because the dollar amount is still low enough that they can borrow it from family or friends, or pull the cash out of their credit card.
 These are the used car buyers that never really go away…even when the world is falling apart around them.
 Why?
 Because, especially in the really “cheap” price range ($500 to $3000), these people buy used cars to satisfy basic transportation needs and anything beyond that is a bonus.

-There are two sides to every story — even when, and especially when it comes to the economy.
-Oh yeah, cash is king right now, and for the individual that has it, the deals and opportunities are out there to pick and choose from like ripe fruit falling from the tree’s.
+Cash is always king, and especially when its tight, so for the individual that has it, the deals and opportunities are out there to pick and choose from like ripe fruit falling from the tree’s.

 Steve